 Based on the comments of fellow PRP patients and caregivers, dermatologists seem reticent to go beyond a simple diagnosis.
 We are told Adult Onset PRP or Juvenile Onset PRP.
 The age of onset makes that an easy call.
+As PRP patients and caregivers, we want to know where we fit it.

 Atypical Adult Onset